cs3110/textbook/interp/letpoly.md

 ```
 Since `r : (int -> int) ref`, we cannot apply `!r` to a `bool`.

-We won't cover implementation of weak type variables or the value restriction
+We won't cover implementation of weak type variables here.
-here; that's going beyond our scope.

 ## Polymorphism and mutability